-FHWA Technical Advisory T 6640.8A and 40 CFR 1502.13 direct state departments of transportation to "identify and describe the proposed action and the transportation problem(s) or other needs which it is intended to address."
+FHWA Technical Advisory T 6640.8A directs state departments of transportation to "identify and describe the proposed action and the transportation problem(s) or other needs which it is intended to address."
 The FHWA Technical Advisory lists nine factors that may be helpful in establishing the need for a proposed action: system linkage, capacity, transportation demand, legislation, social demands or economic development, modal interrelationships, safety, roadway deficiencies, and project status.